Peter Wildy: Education and personal life

-He was born in Tunbridge Wells in Kent on 31 March 1920 the son of Eric Lawrence Wildy (1890–1973) an electrical engineer, and his wife, Gwendolen Leete (1890–1982).
+Wildy was born in Tunbridge Wells in Kent on 31 March 1920, the son of Eric Lawrence Wildy (1890–1973) an electrical engineer, and his wife, Gwendolen Leete (1890–1982).
 He was educated at Eastbourne College.
-He studied Medicine at the University of Cambridge graduating MB ChB, and completed his medical training at St Thomas Hospital, London.
-In 1945 he married Joan Audrey Kenion.
-They had a son and two daughters.
+He studied medicine at the University of Cambridge, graduating MB BChir, and completed his medical training at St Thomas Hospital, London.
+In 1945, he married Joan Audrey Kenion; they had a son and two daughters.

 He was called up and did his National Service as a medical officer with the Kings West African Rifles, serving in Nigeria, India and Egypt.

-On his return he worked as a house officer at Greenbank Hospital, Plymouth.
+On his return, Wildy worked as a house officer at Greenbank Hospital, Plymouth.
 Housing was in short supply, so he bought Happy Medium, a retired RAF air-sea rescue launch, which was moored initially on the Cornish side of the Tamar.
 When he obtained a fellowship at St Thomas's Hospital in London, he sailed the Happy Medium to the more convenient location of Shoreham-by-Sea, near Brighton.

-In the early 1950s he achieved a two-year Exchange Fellowship to the University of Melbourne, Australia.
+In the early 1950s, he achieved a two-year Exchange Fellowship to the University of Melbourne, Australia.

-He could play the flute and piccolo, kept Black Welsh Mountain Sheep, and was able to spin and dye wool, was a competent carpenter (he built his own spinning wheel) and capable of other practical activities such re-roofing a barn and re-building rooms in his house.
+Wildy could play the flute and piccolo, kept Black Welsh Mountain Sheep, and was able to spin and dye wool.
+He was also a competent carpenter – he built his own spinning wheel – and capable of other practical activities such as re-roofing a barn and re-building rooms in his house.

 He died of lung cancer on 10 March 1987 at Cotton Hall in Kedington in Suffolk.